This page is about all the fire towers at Crane (unlike all my other pages which are about a single tower site.)

 Three towers are seen on the topo maps from the year 1978, but don’t appear on most other editions like 1956.
 Two are on topo map Indian Springs and one is on topo map Williams.
 I have seen the names Indian Springs and Trinity Springs, but I don’t know with certainty which towers go with which names (if anyone does.)
 Are there names for these towers?
 None of the maps have names for these towers, unlike many of the other towers that are named on old topos.
 The main Forest Service web page with the big list doesn’t have names for these Crane towers either.

-The National Geodetic Survey (NGS) has a mark named INDIAN SPRINGS LOOKOUT TOWER (JA1932) referring to the southern most of the Crane towers.
-I think this is fairly solid evidence that that tower was named Indian Springs.
+The National Geodetic Survey (NGS) has a mark named INDIAN SPRINGS LOOKOUT TOWER (JA1932) referring to the southern-most of the Crane towers.
+I think this is fairly solid evidence that the southern tower was named Indian Springs.

-The USFS Hoosier National Forest lookout towers page mentions 4 towers in Crane, but I have only found 3.
+The USFS Hoosier National Forest lookout towers page mentions 4 towers in Crane.
 Quote:

 The U.S. Naval Ammunition Depot at Burns City in Martin County operated four towers during World War II.